grisu/gricli/USAGE.md

 ### cpus

-The number of cpus to be used by a job.
+The number of CPUs to be used by a job.

-To set the number of cpus use the 'set' command.
+To set the number of CPUs use the 'set' command.
-To view the number of cpus used in a job use the command 'print global cpus'.
+To view the number of CPUs used in a job use the command 'print global cpus'.
-After a job has been submitted you can check the cpus used with the command 'print job <jobname> cpus'
+After a job has been submitted you can check the CPUs used with the command 'print job <jobname> cpus'

 Example usage: